Installation, Configuration and Operation on Linux

 sudo vi /etc/systemd/system/odilon.service

-Copy & paste this content into odilon.service and save
+Copy & paste this content into odilon.service and save (you may need to edit Environment, WorkingDirectory and ExecStart depending on where the server was installed)

 [Unit]